jogcruz/mcp_salesforce/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with your Salesforce credentials:
+3. Create a `.env` file in the root directory with your Salesforce credentials and API version:
    ```
    SF_LOGIN_URL=https://your-instance.salesforce.com/
    SF_USERNAME=your_username
    SF_PASSWORD=your_password
-   SF_SECURITY_TOKEN=your_security_token
-   PORT=3000
+   SF_API_VERSION=58.0
    ```

-   Note: For sandbox environments, use `https://test.salesforce.com/` as the login URL.
+   - For sandbox environments, use `https://test.salesforce.com/` as the login URL.
+   - The `SF_API_VERSION` variable controls the Salesforce API version used by the integration.
+Update it as needed for your org.

 ## Usage